worldbank/terridev_GSG/Spatial analysis/Readme.md

 ## Additional codes:

- - Map of risk distribution: Build a map of risk distribution
+ - Map of risk distribution: Build a map of risk
  - Biodiversity calculation: estimation of the share of biodiversity (>450 species) at the subnational level.